dsoprea/go-exif/README.md

 Obviously, it is most efficient to properly parse the media file and then provide the specific EXIF data to be parsed, but there is also a heuristic for finding the EXIF data within the media blob, directly.
 This means that, at least for testing or curiosity, **you do not have to parse or even understand the format of image or audio file in order to find and decode the EXIF information inside of it.** See the usage of the `IsExif` method in the example.

-### Example Reader Tool
+### Reader Tool

-The example reader implementation below is included as a runnable tool:
+There is a reader implementation included as a runnable tool:

 ```
 $ go get github.com/dsoprea/go-exif/exif-read-tool